oceanprotocol/docs/rewards/df-challengedf.md

 - A fresh challenge [begins and concludes every Thursday](df-intro.md#weekly-rounds).
 - You have to submit your entry before the deadline.
 - At the beginning of each week, a predetermined amount of OCEAN tokens is allocated as rewards.
+- Competitors need to submit 12 predictions by using a DataNFT to share data.
 - The rewards are divided into specific amounts for the top three positions.
 - The individuals who submit the top three entries will receive rewards, and their wallet addresses will be showcased within the Data Farming dapp.

+For the full details on how to submit, please read the [Where to start](#where-to-start) section.

 ### What do I gain from this?